Mestawot Fikir

 Mestawot Fikir (born 2 March 2000) is an Ethiopian long-distance runner who specializes in marathon and half marathon races.
 She made her marathon debut in 2024.
 She is married to fellow marathoner Belay Tilahun.

 Career

 Fikir began competing in road races in the early 2020s.

-In 2022, she placed second at both the Sofi Malt Great Ethiopian Run International 10km in Addis Ababa and the Corrida Internationale de Houilles 10km Road race in France.
+In 2022, she placed second at both the Sofi Malt Great Ethiopian Run International 10 km in Addis Ababa and the Corrida Internationale de Houilles 10 km Road race in France.
 She also secured a victory at the Rio de Janeiro International Half Marathon.

 In 2023, she won the Principality Cardiff Half Marathon in Wales and the Antrim Coast Half Marathon in Ireland, where she also set her personal best in the half marathon.
-Additionally, she finished third at the Tel Aviv 10km Road race and fifth at the B.A.A.
+Additionally, she finished third at the Tel Aviv 10 km Road race and fifth at the B.A.A.
 Half Marathon in Boston.

 In her marathon debut, Fikir won the 2024 Paris Marathon in 2:20:45, leading an Ethiopian one-two finish with Enatnesh Tirusew just three seconds behind her.
 This victory marked her first major marathon title.